Home

 Barber Half Dollars

-he origination of the Barber Half Dollar closely parallels that of the Barber Dime and Quarter Dollar.
-The Mint had hoped to obtain a new coinage design in 1890 by sponsoring a contest to replace the Seated Liberty theme.
+The origination of the Barber Half Dollar closely parallels that of the Barber Dime and Quarter Dollar.
+The Mint hoped to obtain a new coinage design in 1890 by sponsoring a contest to replace the Seated Liberty theme.

-This failed when (1) financial terms could not be reached with the group of ten renowned artists first asked by the Mint to compete, and (2) all designs subsequently submitted by the public at large were judged unworthy.
-The task then fell to Mint Engraver Charles Barber, who began his work in 1891.
+This failed when (1) financial terms could not be reached with the group of ten renowned artists first asked by the Mint to compete, and (2) all designs later submitted by the public were rejected.
+The task then fell to Mint Engraver Charles Barber.

 Don't look for any spectacular rarities in the Barber Half Dollar series, but there are definitely a few key dates having respectable records of value appreciation, all of which are still priced within the means of average collectors.